Vietnam War Memoirs Point to the Involvement of General Paul D. Harkins in Kennedy's Assassination

 World War II

-World War II was not so different.
-The major memoirs were written by generals: Crusade in Europe by Dwight David Eisenhower; The Memoirs of Field Marshall Mongomery; or by professional writers: Here is Your War by Ernie Pyle, U.S. Navy War Photography by Edward Steichen (a professional photographer); Tarawa: The Story of a Battle by Robert Sherrod; Assignment to Catastrophe by Edward Spears; I Saw the Fall of the Philippines by Carlos Romulo (later president of the Phillipines); Invasion Diary by Richard Tregasis; Kasserine by Charles Whiting; Battle for the Solomons by Ira Wolfer; Stalingrad to Berlin: Defeat in the East by Earl Zienke.
+World War II was not so different literarily from World War I. Generals wrote the major memoirs: Crusade in Europe by Dwight David Eisenhower; The Memoirs of Field Marshall Mongomery; or by professional writers: Here is Your War by Ernie Pyle, U.S. Navy War Photography by Edward Steichen (a professional photographer); Tarawa: The Story of a Battle by Robert Sherrod; Assignment to Catastrophe by Edward Spears; I Saw the Fall of the Philippines by Carlos Romulo (later president of the Philippines); Invasion Diary by Richard Tregasis; Kasserine by Charles Whiting; Battle for the Solomons by Ira Wolfer; Stalingrad to Berlin: Defeat in the East by Earl Zienke.
 World War II produced history books, not personal memoirs.

 General George Patton also wrote a memoir, War As I Knew It.
-Patton, the great tank commander, was born in 1885 and died in a jeep crash in 1945.
+Patton, the great tank commander, was born in 1885 and allegedly died in a jeep crash in 1945.
 His memoir made it into print thanks to the efforts of one of his subordinates, Colonel Paul D. Harkins, who annotated the text for publication.
-Clearly written on the title page under War As I Knew It it says, “By General George S. Patton, Annotated by Colonel Paul D. Harkins.”
+Written clearly on the title page under War As I Knew It it says, “By General George S. Patton, Annotated by Colonel Paul D. Harkins.”

 Of course, there were military engagements between World Wars I and II, the American occupation of Haiti, for example; but Korea was the next major military engagement after World War II.
 The Korean War produced almost no books of any kind.
 Clay Blair, the military historian wrote a book called, The Forgotten War.
 One notable exception was the memoir Hey Mac, Where Ya Been?
 Marines in Korea by Henry Berry.
 Typical of that war are standard military tomes like The Naval Air War in Korea by Richard Hallion.